InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/trustzone/readme.md

 # TrustZone Implementation

 This section describes the procedure to implement TrustZone in a project.
-The first section shows the implementation of the \acrfull{atf}, the second section shows the implementation of OP-TEE.
+The first section shows the implementation of the ATF, the second section shows the implementation of OP-TEE.
+In the folder [images](images) are example binaries, create with this guide.

 ## ARM Trusted Firmware (ATF) Implementation